 Some, especially those who have a long career or are heavily invested in traditional agricultural practices, sometimes have a hard time understanding what ‘natural’ is all about.
 It seems like another fad, or a new buzz word.
 Something to get in the way of progress.
 Something to confuse the issues.
 A pipe dream!

 But results are telling.
-My natural beekeeping has been the most productive beekeeping I’ve ever experienced.
+My natural beekeeping was the most productive beekeeping I’ve ever experienced.
 It’s based on understanding and maintaining relationships rather than pushing the bees for maximum production.

 What I’ve experienced on a small scale with bees is being replicated, in another area of agriculture, on a large scale.
 The principles are the same.
 Take a look at this: